atiffarid/Hypothesis_Test/README.md

-A program will test the null hypothesis
+A program to test the null hypothesis